 (Where the address to a register file has not yet arrived we have a data hazard on the address itself, but this could be regarded as a control hazard for the register file operation itself (read or write).)

 We have a structural hazard when an operation cannot proceed because a resource is already in use.

 Resources that might present structural hazards are:

-Synchronous RAMs are generally fully pipelined and fixed-latency.
+Synchronous RAMs, and most complex ALUs excluding divide, are generally fully pipelined and fixed-latency.

 |35: (C) 2012-17, DJ Greaves, University of Cambridge, Computer Laboratory.|